Shahzad Bhatti Welcome to my ramblings and rants!

 Three things converged over the last few years that made this the right moment to build PlexSpaces:

-- WebAssembly matured.
-WASI stabilized enough to run real server workloads.
+• WebAssembly matured.
+Though WebAssembly ecosystem is still evolving but WASI has stabilized enough to run real server workloads.
 Java promised “Write Once, Run Anywhere” — WASM actually delivers it.
 Docker’s creator Solomon Hykes captured it in 2019: “If WASM+WASI existed in 2008, we wouldn’t have needed to create Docker.”
 Today that future has arrived.

-- Multi-cloud pressure intensified.
+• Multi-cloud pressure intensified.
 I’ve watched teams at multiple companies build on AWS in production but struggle to develop locally.
-Bugs surface only after deployment because Lambda, DynamoDB, and SQS behave differently from their local mocks.
+Bugs surface only after deployment because Lambda, DynamoDB, and SQS behave differently from their local mocks/simulators.
 Modern enterprises need code that runs identically on a developer’s laptop, on-premises, and in any cloud.

 PlexSpaces addresses all three: polyglot via WASM, actor-native for AI workloads, and local-first by design.